aeszyman/ARTH312/bibliography.md

 Rudolph, Conrad. _Pilgrimage to the End of the World: The Road to Santiago de Compostela_ (Chicago and London: The University of Chicago Press, 2004).

 Ruys, Juanita Feros. _Demons in the Middle Ages_.
 Kalamazoo, Michigan: Medieval Institute Publications, 2017.

+Seidel, Linda.
+"The Moissac Portico and the Rhetoric of Appropriation."
+In _Studien zur Geschichte der Europäischen Skulptur im 12./13.
+Jahrhundert_.
+Edited by Herbert Beck and Kerstin Hengevoss-Dürkop, 287-302 and 136-146.
+Frankfurt am Main: Henrich Verlag, 1994.

 Strickland, Debra Higgs.
 "Edward I, Exodus, and England on the Hereford World Map." _Speculum_ 93.2 (2018): 420-469.